 Becoming an SLP is no easy task, but the career comes with a lot of rewards.
 As humans, communication is a vital part of our existence, and the ability to do it well is a skill that is often taken for granted.
 Speech pathologists can help all individuals better communicate through speech, no matter your age, skill level, or biological differences.

-Speech pathologists are special people for a lot of reasons, but here are eight that prove how awesome they truly are.
+Speech pathologists are special people for a lot of reasons, but here are eight reasons that prove how awesome they truly are.

 8 Ways Speech Pathologists Prove They’re the Best Humans

 1. SLPs make a difference in people’s lives and futures.

 The impact speech pathologists have on the lives of others is immeasurable.
 Those who work with children can really see the impact over time.
 A child can go from barely speaking to forming their very own sentences effortlessly!
 The satisfaction of truly making a positive impact on someone’s life makes being an SLP one of the best jobs around.